KlickyMao/emqx-enterprise-docs-en/mqtt.rst

 MQTT Last Will
 -----------------------

-When the MQTT client connecting to the server, it can indicate if there is a Will Message and the Topic and Payload of the Will Message.
+A client can declare a Will Message with a Topic and Payload, inside its MQTT CONNECT message sending to the server.

 If the MQTT client goes offline abnormally (without sending a DISCONNECT), the server published the Will Message of this client.